-There’s also beautiful Churches and Temples scattered across the state that have interesting stories behind them.
+There are also beautiful churches and temples scattered across the state that have interesting stories behind them.
 If you like activities, you could go fishing in the sea, climb forts like the Aguada or the Chapora fort, go parasailing or just go swimming in the sea.

 The food in Goa is delicious and lip-smacking.
 If you’re in the North of Goa, on Calangute beach, Souza Lobo is a restaurant you must try for traditional dishes.
 Fish curries, Xacuti and Vindaloo, are some of the dishes you must try!

 Some must-visit beaches are Radhanagar Beach, Vijaynagar Beach, and Kalapathar Beach.
 The beaches of Havelock Island are also best for many water sports.
-You can do scuba diving, snorkelling and even sea walking.
-But scuba diving is just perfect to try in any seasons in Havelock Island.
+You can do scuba diving, snorkeling and even sea walking.
+But scuba diving is just perfect to try in any season on Havelock Island.

 My Indian trip came as a huge surprise after being selected to take part along with other 30 bloggers in the first Kerala Blog Express to explore the Southern part of the country.

 What makes Bundi unique?
-It has an old world charm and relaxed vibe that captivated us.
-The chaotic noise common in other parts in India wasn’t present here.
+It has an old-world charm and a relaxed vibe that captivated us.
+The chaotic noise common in other parts of India wasn’t present here.
 Plan to stay longer than you think.